 Write an Outstanding Introduction

 This part is extremely important for your assignment.
 Try to summarize the essence of your research, the key issues, and your thesis.
 Feel free to add rhetorical questions or a specific hook to emphasize any problem and the importance of solving it.
-Then you can write a really good essay.
+Then you can write a really good and fast essay.

 Present Your Argument

 Start your first paragraph with a key argument.
 You must describe the main evidence supporting a particular opinion or factor.
 Try to be as open-minded as possible.
 Rely on credible sources like some research or scientific articles.
 You can even quote someone if it helps you support the main argument.